flatironinstitute/sciware/TBD_Types/main.md

 # Applying Types

-* *Not* type theory (a branch of mathematics involving propositional logic and category theory
+* *Not* type theory (a branch of mathematics involving propositional logic and category theory)
-* c.f., algebraic data types
+* algebraic data types

 ## Types

-If you think about types at all, you probably think about storage, bits:
+If you think about types at all, you probably think storage, bits:
    * `float`, `double`, `int32`, `string`

 But you interact with lots of other types, too: